PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting: Benchmark

 \subsubsection{Numerical-Based Methods}

 This part focuses on evaluating the typical numerical-based forecasting methods with our \name\ dataset.
 Normally, the position embeddings used in the Transformer architecture (and its variants) only contain the limited position information (\eg, the first time step in each input sequence).
 This kind of position information remains the same for all different input data instances.
 However, for time series data, temporal information (\eg, \textit{day-of-week} and \textit{month-of-year}) is an important cue for predicting future data and reflects the global position relations.
 For example, the first time step of instance A could correspond to Monday whereas the first time step (same position) of instance B could be Friday.
-Thus, appending the temporal embeddings to the basic position position embedding becomes popular in Transformer-based time series forecasting methods.
-This is equivalent to providing temporal information in the input prompt context (\ie, From \{$t_1$\} to \{$t_{\text{obs}}$\} in Table~\ref{tab:dataset_template}).
-Specifically, based on the implementations of Informer~\citep{zhou2021informer}\footnote{https://github.com/zhouhaoyi/Informer2020/blob/main/models/embed.py} and Autoformer~\citep{xu2021autoformer}\footnote{https://github.com/thuml/Autoformer/blob/main/layers/Embed.py}, we fully investigate and benchmark three different temporal embedding approaches, namely, \textit{timeF}, \textit{fixed}, and \textit{learned}.
+Thus, appending the temporal embeddings to the basic position embedding becomes popular in Transformer-based time series forecasting methods.
+This is equivalent to providing temporal context in the input prompt (\ie, From \{$t_1$\} to \{$t_{\text{obs}}$\} in Table~\ref{tab:dataset_template}) in \tname.
+Based on the implementations of Informer\footnote{https://github.com/zhouhaoyi/Informer2020/blob/main/models/embed.py} and Autoformer\footnote{https://github.com/thuml/Autoformer/blob/main/layers/Embed.py}, we fully investigate and benchmark three different embedding approaches, namely, \textit{timeF}, \textit{fixed}, and \textit{learned}.
+For the three different temporal embeddings used in numerical methods benchmarking, we also follow the Autoformer implementations\footnote{\url{https://github.com/thuml/Autoformer/blob/main/layers/Embed.py}}.
+Basically, the \textit{timeF} embedding is accomplished via \textit{nn.Linear()} function and the \textit{fixed} and \textit{learned} are based on \textit{nn.Embedding()} function.
+The \textit{fixed} embedding has fixed non-trainable parameters (similar to the original sin/cos position embedding weight calculation in the vanilla Transformer) for the \textit{nn.Embedding()} layer, whereas the parameters for the \textit{learned} embedding are trainable.
+In this way, the three different embedding methods can be used for numerical forecasting methods to capture the temporal information in the input data and this offers a comprehensive evaluation of the temporal embeddings for the forecasting task.